raspberrypilearning/pacman-terminal/en/step_5.md

   --- /hint ---
   --- /hints ---

-+ List all the files and directories in the `Documents/` directory using the commands you learned in the last step.
++ List all the files and directories in the `Documents` directory using the commands you learned in the last step.

   --- hints ---
   --- hint ---